gracierichards/portfolio_manager/assignment4/res/DESIGN-README.txt

 Model
 1.The Model component represents the core logic of the system.
 It encapsulates data and business logic related to portfolios, stocks, and interactions with external data sources such as stock price APIs.
 It stores portfolios as a HashMap of portfolio names to corresponding Portfolio objects.
   Key classes in the Model component include:

-2.Portfolio: Represents a user's investment portfolio, containing a collection of stocks.
+2.Portfolio: Represents a user's investment portfolio, containing a collection of stocks, the purchase dates of each stock and the cost basis of these stocks.
 Stocks are represented as a string containing the ticker symbol of the stock, which maps to the amount of the stock in the portfolio.

 3.Model: Implements the core functionality of the system, including portfolio creation, management, and data retrieval.